-THE QUIET REVOLUTION AND THE DIVISION OF LABOR IN PARENTING
+A QUIET REVOLUTION AND THE DIVISION OF LABOR IN PARENTING

 There are many books, essays, and Mom to Mom conversations about the unequal division of labor in parenting today.
 “Why,” ask many women, “do mother’s wind up completely overwhelmed when a child is added to a couple’s life while many men continue to mostly live the life they lived before?”

 In fact, this question is likely at the root of most marital conflict in the years following the transition to parenthood.
 Many young modern couples who envisioned an equable division of tasks find that they fall at least partly into stereotypical roles.
-The result is that working women find themselves with two full-time jobs and become resentful of a partner who often doesn’t even realize how much of the burden he is nothelping to carry.
+The result is that working women find themselves with two full-time jobs and become resentful of a partner who often doesn’t even realize how much of the burden he is not helping to carry.

 If this woman finds herself too exhausted to carry the double load, she may choose to leave the world of paid work or cut her hours.
 But the work of parenthood is not an 8hr a day, 5 day a week job.
 It’s 24 hours a day, 7 days a week, 365 days a year, after year, after year…without lunch breaks or vacations or sick days or mental health days or really anything even like a bathroom break!
 Nor any pay.
 Nor any accumulation of social security benefits.

-It requires the mundane, the repetitive, the boring andinsight, research, skill acquisition, flexibility, careful thought, and constant supervision.
+It requires the mundane, the repetitive, the boring and insight, research, skill acquisition, flexibility, careful thought, and constant supervision.
 Oh, and sacrifice.
 You may try to avoid that part but in my experience the conflict between your needs and your child’s will come up again and again.

 You will wind up with little choice.
-Your will child need you in some deep way.
-You will fight to protect your own needs but ultimately you will sacrifice your work, your career, your interests, your income, even your social security income in order to meet the needs of your young and growing children.
+Your child will need you in some deep way.
+You will fight to protect your own needs, but ultimately you will sacrifice your work, your career, your interests, your income, even your social security income in order to meet the needs of your young and growing children.
 This story unfolds again and again every day.
 True.
 All true.